-Blackberries, like raspberries, are a very easy fruit to grow.
+Blackberries, like raspberries, are a very easy berry to grow.
 Once this native berry is ripe, get ready for an abundant harvest, picking every couple of days!
 Here’s how to grow and harvest blackberries in your backyard.

-Erect blackberries are bushes that support themselves.
-The trailing blackberries have long canes that must be trellised for support.
+Erect blackberries are bushes that support themselves, while the trailing blackberries have long canes that must be trellised for support.

-All blackberries are perennials; the roots come back year after year.
+All blackberries are perennials; the roots survive year after year.
 However, the top of the plant above the soil is what we call biennial.
 This means that the canes grow vegetatively for a year, bear fruit the next year, and then die.
 However, every year the plant sends up new canes to replace those that died!
 For a great fruit harvest and to avoid a messy plant, pruning is important.
 (See more below.)